pocco81/high-str.nvim/README.md

-# DuckumentManners.nvim
+# HighStr.nvim
-A NeoVim plugin that provides utilities for editing documents
+A NeoVim plugin for highlighting visual selections like in a normal document editor!